04 Nov The Best Grass for Low Maintenance in Southern Texas

 To learn more about the maintenance Latitude 36 requires, visit our Latitude 36 Homeowner Maintenance Guide.

 Palmetto® St. Augustine is the #1 selling patented turfgrass in the world for a reason, and its qualities are perfect for South Texas conditions.
-With more than one billion sq. ft. sold, Palmetto is the ideal choice for residential use.
+With more than two billion sq. ft. sold, Palmetto is the ideal choice for residential use.
 Aside from its stunning color and lush texture, it demonstrates superior heat, shade and drought tolerance making it a smart choice for homeowners look for as little maintenance as possible.
 Palmetto just needs moderate fertilization and watering compared to its much higher maintenance competition.
 This turfgrass variety is a semi-dwarf St. Augustine, which allows for less mowing.
 It has a compact canopy that outcompetes weeds and adapts well to a wide range of climates and temperatures.
 Palmetto:

 - Is a semi-dwarf St. Augustine, which allows for less mowing,

 - Has a compact canopy that outcompetes weeds,